sage-code/eve/manual/structure.md

 **Notes:**

 * empty list () it is not required when there are no parameters defined only ":" is mandatory;
-* unlike a function, a method can have side-effects but do not return a result.
+* unlike a function, a routine can have side-effects but do not return a result.

-**Method name**
+**Routine name**
-A method is extending the language with domain specific algorithms.
+A routine is extending the language with domain specific algorithms.
 It must have suggestive names so that other developers can understand its purpose.
 The methods are doing something, therefore the best names for methods are verbs.

-**Main method**
+**Main routine**
-If a module is executable using "run" command, it must contain a "main" method.
-This method is executed first.
-If main method is missing then the module is a library and can be imported in other modules but can not be executed using run command.
+If a module is executable using "run" command, it must contain a "main" routine.
+This routine is executed first.
+If main routine is missing then the module is a library and can be imported in other modules but can not be executed using run command.

 **Parameters**
 Formal parameters are defined in round brackets () separated by comma.
 Each parameter must have type and name.
 Using parameters require several conventions to resolve many requirements.
 General syntax for parameter name is: